Crimean scandal prompts Siemens to retreat from Russian energy

 Munich-based multinational Siemens has been active for 170 years in Russia, where its primary activities are supplying energy equipment and rail technology.

-Its business there has slowed in recent years as the Russian economy struggled with the falling oil price and the impact of sanctions.
-Siemens made sales of 1.2 billion euros ($1.4 billion) in Russia last year, about 2 percent of its total.
+Its business there has slowed in recent years as the Russian economy was hit by falling oil prices and the impact of sanctions.
+Siemens achieved sales of 1.2 billion euros ($1.4 billion) in Russia last year, about 2 percent of its total.

-German business weekly Wirtschaftswoche reported this week that President Vladimir Putin last September promised Sigmar Gabriel, then economy minister and now foreign minister, that the turbines would not end up in Crimea.

-Dmitry Peskov, Putin's spokesman, declined to comment when asked by Reuters on Friday whether that was true.

 It was not clear whether Russia might retaliate against Siemens by ending cooperation in other areas.
-Russia uses Siemens trains on its high speed Sapsan rail network.
-However, those trains cost Moscow over 1 billion euros to buy and cover with a 30-year Siemens service contract.
+Russia uses Siemens trains on its high-speed Sapsan rail network.
+However, those trains cost Moscow more than 1 billion euros to buy and cover with a 30-year Siemens service contract.

-Siemens also has a joint venture in Russia which manufactures passenger trains.

-Siemens said it would put in place additional controls to ensure that energy equipment in future will only be dispatched once Siemens has confirmed it can be installed at the agreed destination.
+Siemens, which also has a passenger train manufacturing joint venture in Russia, said it would put in place additional controls to ensure that energy equipment will in future be dispatched only once the company has confirmed it can be installed at the agreed destination.

 Any new business in gas turbine equipment will be executed only by its majority-owned Siemens Gas Turbines Technologies joint venture with Russia's Power Machines, and its wholly owned subsidiary, OOO Siemens, it said.